 North Macedonia is situated in the heart of the Balkan Peninsula in southeastern Europe.
 It is a country roughly divided between an Orthodox majority of ethnic Slavic speaking Macedonians and a large Muslim background minority of Albanians (also Turks, Bosnians and Roma.).
-In one way, North Macedonia is a socially warm, colourful and exotic environment with sun-baked mountains, rivers and gorges.
+In one way, North Macedonia is a socially warm, colorful and exotic environment with sunbaked mountains, rivers and gorges.
 It is a crossroad between East and West, where Belgrade and Beirut seem to meet in one city.
 At the same time, the country is marked by its history, and a legacy of ethnic tension and parallel existence of two communities.
-Perhaps even more felt today is the common experience of all people in the country: economic depression, wide-spread unemployment and stagnation – particularly following the impact of Covid 19.
+Perhaps even more felt today is the common experience of all people in the country: economic depression, wide-spread unemployment and stagnation – particularly following the impact of COVID-19.

 Spiritually, all ethnicities are largely lost in religious traditions.
 Ethnic identity is felt to determine one´s religious affiliation.
 Amongst the Albanians, there is not one established church in the entire country.
 Islam functions as a cultural preservative against assimilation with the Macedonians, whose cross and icons are more symbols of ethnic exclusion than inclusion for Albanians.
 Miroslav Volf´s comments on the missional task in the former Yugoslavia are relevant here: “We do not start at zero…”